dfinnis/SnowCrash/level14/Ressources/README.md

 We find 15 calls to ft_des, these could correspond to the 15 passwords.

-Lets have a look at the corresponding memory addresses in gdb
+Lets have a look at the corresponding memory addresses in gdb.
+Create a breakpoint in the main, run it, and jump to memory address.
 ```
 level14@SnowCrash:~$ gdb getflag
 ...